 I have worked as a featuring artist in different, often cross over groups and projects in jazz, folk/ethnic or classical music fields.
 Two years ago I made a joyful entrance into the combined arts theatre production Kolga by Myllyteatteri.
 And, to mention a couple of international music projects, there has been Adiemus (1997-2013) and the New Nordic Native Tour (2013).
 I’m also pleased to have worked for accordeonist Maria Kalaniemi and with jazz trumpeter Ingrid Jensen, to have sung with UMO Jazz Orchestra as a ’young soloist’, and done choirs on the album L’Insecurite by Galaxy, the band from Senegal.
 But this was long ago.

-There are radio- and tv-broadcastings, dvd-documents and studio- or live-recordings available of most of the groups and projects I’ve been working with.
-Up to the present time I’ve performed in Europe (Finland, Sweden, Iceland, Germany, Belgium, France, Italy, Check, Hungary, Spain, England, Wales, Austria, Ireland), Mexico, Japan and Russia.
+There are radio- and tv-broadcastings, dvd-documents and studio- or live-recordings available by most of the groups and projects I’ve been working with.
+Up to the present time I’ve performed all over in Europe, Mexico, Japan, Russia, and soon also in Benin.
 The venues have varied from festivals and clubs to galleries, churches and concert halls.
-My artistic work has been well-supported by several grants, last year by Arts Promotion Centre Finland.
-I also teach voice and jazz singing at the Sibelius-Academy of the University of the Arts Helsinki.
+My artistic work has been well-supported by several grants, this time by Arts Promotion Centre Finland for the whole year 2019.
+I’m happy and honored.

+Last, not least, I teach voice and jazz singing at the Sibelius-Academy of the University of the Arts Helsinki.